Azure/azure-sdk-for-python/sdk/documentintelligence/azure-ai-documentintelligence/MIGRATION_GUIDE.md

 - `"prebuilt-document"` model is retired, this model is essentially `"prebuilt-layout"` with `features="keyValuePairs"` specified. _(This is only supported as an optional feature for "prebuilt-layout" and "prebuilt-invoice".)_

+All prebuilt models can be seen [here][di-models].
 If you wish to still use these models, please rely on the older `azure-ai-formrecognizer` library through the older service API versions.

 ## Additional samples